-In the July 1, 2010 actuarial valuation, the projected unit credit was used as the actuarial cost method, and the five year average of market value was used as the asset valuation method for the retirement systems.
-The actuarial assumptions included (1) 8.25 percent for investment rate of return for the retirement system; and (2) 5.45 percent for projected salary increases for the retirement system.
+In the July 1, 2011 actuarial valuation, the projected unit credit was used as the actuarial cost method, and the five year average of market value was used as the asset valuation method for the retirement systems.
+The actuarial assumptions included: (a) a revised investment rate of return for certain retirement systems, including PERS, from 8.25 percent to 7.95 percent; and (b) revised projected salary increase of 4.52% for PERS.